Revobids/revobricks-backend-core/docs/IMAGE_UPLOAD.md

 ### 403 Forbidden

-- User doesn't have permission (only ADMIN and MANAGER roles can upload)
+- User doesn't have permission (only ADMIN role can upload and delete images)

 ### 404 Not Found